PrimeTimeTran/Worlds-Greatest-Todo-App/README.md

 #### Replace with your name and favorites!

-	> “I, Loi Tran, on July 17th 2019 promise to one day contribute something meaningful to this open source application.
+    > “I, Quyen Thai, on July 17th 2019 promise to one day contribute something meaningful to this open source application.
 I will help make the "Worlds greatest todo app."

+Captain Marvel
+Blue
+Lana Del Rey
+Taurus

 These emojis came from El Captain
 💪🙌👌